 TAS-108 is an experimental hormonal therapy medicine.
 In women diagnosed with advanced-stage breast cancer that had stopped responding to available hormonal therapy medicines, researchers found that some of the cancers did respond to TAS-108.

 Zolinza (chemical name: vorinostat): Zolinza is a medicine that interferes with a protein that controls genetic activity inside a cancer cell.
 In a very small, very early study involving women diagnosed with advanced-stage breast cancer, researchers found that many of the cancers responded to a combination of Zolinza, Taxol, and Avastin (chemical name: bevacizumab).

-Abraxane [chemical name: Nab-Paclitaxel (nanoparticle albumin-bound paclitaxel)]: Abraxane is a newer form of paclitaxel.
+Abraxane (chemical name: albumin-bound or nab-paclitaxel): Abraxane is a newer form of paclitaxel.
 Both Taxol and Abraxane are approved to treat advanced-stage breast cancer.
 Paclitaxel has to dissolve so it can enter the bloodstream.
 But paclitaxel does not dissolve in water.
 Taxol, the older form of paclitaxel, dissolves paclitaxel in a solvent called Cremaphor.
 But Cremaphor can cause an allergic-like reaction during treatment.

 Instead of dissolving paclitaxel in Cremaphor, Abraxane surrounds the paclitaxel with albumin, a human protein.
 Because Abraxane doesn't use Cremaphor, it doesn't cause the allergic-like reaction seen with Taxol.

 A small, early study found that most of the 123 women diagnosed with stage II or stage III breast cancer and treated with Abraxane and the chemotherapy medicines Gemzar (chemical name: gemcitabine) and Ellence (chemical name: epirubicin) got some benefits from the treatment.